joaomh/study_boosting_optuna_USP_undergraduate_thesis/README.md

 # A Study on Gradient Boosting Algorithms and Hyperparameter Optimization using Optuna

+The PT-BR undergraduate thesis can be found here
 [USP - TRABALHO DE CONCLUSAO DE CURSO - TCC ](https://bdta.abcd.usp.br/item/003122385)

 ```sh